 There has been a clear upward trend in data traffic in Southern Europe, which has seen several record peaks since the start of 2020.
-The data throughput at DE-CIX Madrid has increased almost by 140% since beginning of 2020 and compared to this time last year, the peak traffic has risen by close to 70%.
+The data throughput at DE-CIX Madrid has increased almost by 140 percent since beginning of 2020 and compared to this time last year, the peak traffic has risen by close to 70 percent.

 DE-CIX Madrid is the fourth DE-CIX Internet Exchange to cross 1Tpbs of peak traffic, following Frankfurt, New York, and Mumbai.
 To put it in real life context, 1Tbps corresponds to the simultaneous transmission of approximately 220,000 videos in HD quality.